Don Bitterlich

-Donald Bitterlich (born January 5, 1954 in Warminster, Pennsylvania) is a former professional American football player who played in the NFL for the Seattle Seahawks.
+Donald Bitterlich (born January 5, 1954) is an American former professional football player who was a placekicker for the Seattle Seahawks of the National Football League (NFL).
+He played college football for the Temple Owls.
 Bitterlich kicked the first field goal in the expansion Seahawks history, also the first points ever scored by a Seahawks player.

 College career

 A graduate of William Tennent High School, Bitterlich was scouted by Temple Owls football head coach Wayne Hardin during his junior year.
 During his first tryout with the team, Bitterlich left early as he was scheduled to play accordion in a musical performance at Vitale's Restaurant in Bustleton, Philadelphia.
 He attended the school with a soccer scholarship, and wanted to major in music, but as athletes were prohibited from doing so, he majored in civil engineering.
 With the Owls, Bitterlich set six NCAA records.
 In 1974, Bitterlich was second in the nation for points scored on kicks.
 The next year, Bitterlich set the record for the longest field goal in Temple history, with a 56-yard field goal.
 During the year, against Drake, he also broke the NCAA record for the most consecutive conversions with 82, along with tying the NCAA record of for total kicking points with 84.
 He was inducted into the Temple Sports Hall of Fame in 2007.